astrofra/toy-cpp-raytracer-2003/README.md

 This is a super old project, probably my first real C++ project ever.
 Can load an .OBJ file and raytrace it.<br>
 The initial version was only able to trace spheres with a color and specular attribute.
 The specular reflections were most probably wrong.<br>
+A couple of days later, it slowly evolved into a polygon raytracer than can load and render .OBJ files.<br>
 _It is presented here for archival purpose only._<br>
 <br>
 The original comment says: